 Location

 The Honors College is located in the historic Lampasas Hall, next to Old Main.
-Built in 1912 as the manual art building, Lampasas Hall formerly housed the Department of Art & Design.
+Built in 1912 as the manual arts building, Lampasas Hall formerly housed the School of Art and Design.

-The space the Honors College occupies in Lampasas includes classrooms, a computer labs, offices, the Multicultural Lounge & Earl Moseley, Jr. Black Students' Resource Library, and the Honors Coffee Forum.
-The Honors Coffee Forum houses the Gallery of the Common Experience, which hosts a changing art exhibit each term.
+The space the Honors College occupies in Lampasas includes classrooms, a computer lab, offices, the Multicultural Lounge & Earl Moseley, Jr. Black Students' Resource Library, and the Honors Coffee Forum.
+The Honors Coffee Forum houses the 407 Gallery, which hosts a changing art exhibit each term.